-Carl Vonderau is the author of THE DARKROOM, a thriller that takes place in the upper crust world of private banking.
+Carl Vonderau is the Lefty Award-winning author of MURDERABILIA (Midnight Ink, July 2019), a thriller that takes place in the upper crust world of private banking.
 Like the protagonist, William McNary, he has been a private banker and was raised in a Christian Science family.
 On the other hand, his father was never a serial killer.
 Nor did Carl’s family use Christian Science to heal his childhood illnesses—well, not most of them, anyway.
 Actually Carl grew up boringly normal with two caring parents and his sister in a suburb of Cleveland.
 Then he went off to college in California and things started to get more interesting.
 He ended up studying economics at Stanford and music at San Jose State University before he embarked on a career in banking.
 That career enabled him to live and work in Latin America, Canada, and North Africa and to do business in Spanish, French and Portuguese.

 Nonprofit work also inspires Carl.
 He’s on the board of the Mission Valley Branch of the YMCA and helps the Y in San Diego to establish partnerships with other Ys around the world.
 He serves on the Dean’s Council of the College of Humanities, Arts, Behavioral and Social Sciences at California State University at San Marcos.